Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Local Universal Explanations

 \section{Local Universal Explanations}

 In order to solve the issues of the existing state-of-the-art approaches and fulfill the requirements R1-R4, we propose an algorithm consisting of three phases.

 \paragraph{Phase 1} Representative data selection and minimal data generation.
 Our goal was to explain the decision of the model using the majority of the original data.
 Therefore, we focused on identifying a representative neighborhood of the instance that is being explained.
 The generation of samples is reduced to the minimum.
-This contributes to simplicity and consistency (stability) of an explanation.
+This contributes to the simplicity and consistency of an explanation.

 \paragraph{Phase 2} Creation of an explainable rule-based model that is consistent with ferature-attribution XAI algorithms (e.g. SHAP or LIME), provides consistent, example-based counterfactuals, and includes uncertainty of the black-box model in both factual and counterfactual explanations.
-This contributes to simplicity, consistency, and quality-assesment requirements.
+This contributes to simplicity, consistency, and quality assessment requirements.

 \paragraph{Phase 3} Explanation visualization.
 We transferred the weight of the explanation from textual form to visual form.
-In particular the rules we generate can contain two-dimensional linear inequalities, which are hardly comprehensible in text format but difficult to grasp in visual form.
+In particular, the rules we generate can contain two-dimensional linear inequalities, which are hardly comprehensible in text format but difficult to grasp in visual form.
 This contributes to simplicity and visualization requirements.